-19. Procedure for dealing with Allegations about Staff - Concerns about a staff member, supply teacher or volunteer
+32. Procedure for dealing with Allegations about Staff - Concerns about a staff member, supply teacher or volunteer

-If you have concerns about a member of staff or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the headteacher.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the headteacher.